Authentication

 Password Login

-To perform a password login, send a POST request to the /login endpoint, providing either a verified email address or phone number and the corresponding password.
+To perform a password login, send a POST request to the /login endpoint, providing either a verified email address and the corresponding password.
 For example:

 POST /login HTTP/1.1